Dirie1234/online-attendance-management-system1.0/README.md

 # Online Attendance Management System 1.0
 Online Attendance Management System 1.0 is developed in a simplified way in HTML, CSS, PHP and MySQL for course practice purpose :blush:
 ## Requirements
-  - PHP 5.3 or higher with MySQLi
+  - PHP 5.3 or higher.
-  - MySQL 5.6 or higher for spatial features in MySQL
+  - MySQL 5.6 or higher for spatial features in MySQL.
-  - XAMPP or WAMP server for localhost
+  - XAMPP or WAMP server for localhost.
 ## Insatllation
  - Intall the requirements, if you already have it then skip.
  - Download the source code and extract the source code to a web accessible folder.